-This document defines DASH-IF's InterOperability Points (IOPs).
-The document includes IOPs for only this version of the document.
-For earlier versions, please refer to version 1 [1] and version 2 [2] of this document.
-DASH-IF recommends to deprecate the IOPs in previous versions and deploy using one of the IOPs and extensions in this document.

-As a historical note, the scope of the initial DASH-AVC/264 IOP, issued with version 1 of this document [1] was the basic support high-quality video distribution over the top.
-Both live and ondemand services are supported.

-10 In the second version of this document [2], HD video (up to 1080p) extensions and several multi-11 channel audio extensions are defined.

-In this third version of the DASH-IF IOP document, two new DASH-264/AVC IOPs are defined.
-Detailed refinements and improvements for DASH-IF live services and for ad insertion were added in these IOPs.
+- 3 This document defines DASH-IF's InterOperability Points (IOPs).
+The document includes IOPs - 4 for only this version of the document.
+For earlier versions, please refer to version 1 [1] and version - 5 2 [2] of this document.
+DASH-IF recommends to deprecate the IOPs in previous versions and - 6 deploy using one of the IOPs and extensions in this document. - As a historical note, the scope of the initial DASH-AVC/264 IOP, issued with version 1 of this - 8 document [1] was the basic support high-quality video distribution over the top.
+Both live and on- - 9 demand services are supported. - 10 In the second version of this document [2], HD video (up to 1080p) extensions and several multi- - 11 channel audio extensions are defined. - 12 In this third version of the DASH-IF IOP document, two new DASH-264/AVC IOPs are defined. - 13 Detailed refinements and improvements for DASH-IF live services and for ad insertion were added - in these IOPs.
 One of these IOP is the superset of the simpler one.
-Additionally, two corresponding IOPs are defined to also support HEVC [22].
-In both cases, AVC and HEVC, the more advanced IOP adds additional requirements on the DASH client to support segment parsing to achieve enhancement of live services.
-This structuring separates the Media Profiles from DASH feature profiles features.

-This document defines the IOPs in Table 1 and Extensions in Table 2.
-The Implementation Guideline's version in which each IOP or Extension was added is also provided in the tables.
-Note that all version 1 IOPs are also defined in version 2 and therefore referencing version [2] is
+Additionally, two corresponding - 15 IOPs are defined to also support HEVC [19].
+In both cases, AVC and HEVC, the more advanced - 16 IOP adds additional requirements on the DASH client to support segment parsing to achieve en- - 17 hancement of live services.
+This structuring separates the Media Profiles from DASH features. - 18 In the fourth version, beyond minor improvements, corrections and alignment with MPEG-DASH - 19 third edition, the key additions are extensions for next generation audio and UHD/HDR video. - 20 This document defines the IOPs in Table 1 and Extensions in Table 2.
+The Implementation Guide- - 21 line's version in which each IOP or Extension was added is also provided in the tables. - Note that all version 1 IOPs are also defined in version 2 and therefore referencing version [2] is sufficient.

-Note that all version 1 IOPs are also defined in version 2 and therefore referencing version [2] is sufficient.